 Protection order proceedings seem deceptively simple.
 The petitioner can go to court, make statements without any additional proof and get a temporary order.
 It's that easy.
 A respondent can reply similarly.
 But without proof, it becomes a swearing contest - too risky.
 To minimize risk and walk away with a dismissal - gather and evaluate favorable evidence, identify missing evidence, package the evidence for court and tie it together for the judge in the most persuasive and time efficient way.

-Seattle attorneys Liza Burke and Dana Brown discuss legal developments in the areas of domestic violence, child abuse, protection orders, juvenile defense, criminal defense and education defense.
+Seattle attorneys Liza Burke and Dana Brown discuss the areas of domestic violence, child abuse, protection orders, juvenile defense, criminal defense and education defense.

 Nothing on this website is offered as legal advice, nor does it form an attorney-client relationship with this office.
 Attorney-client relationship can only be formed through direct communication with the attorney.